Strategist's Corner: If Inflation Is Fizzling Out, Can Profits Be Far Behind?

 Is there a solution to the above two problems?
 Perhaps inflation comes back, pricing power returns and central banks don’t choke off the moderate global economic expansion now underway.
 But that’s an outcome I’ve not witnessed during my entire career.
 Alternatively, we could assume that things really have changed and that the business cycle can extend indefinitely.
 Or that the US Congress will cut taxes enough to spur a resurgence in economic growth.

 However, I’m not buying the notion that business cycles are a thing of the past.
 Nor am I buying that politicians can make much of a difference.
 Since I’m not expecting any miracles, I’d rather focus on preserving the huge market gains — on the order of 300% — made since the market low in 2009.

 For investors and business cycles, age matters

 For investors, age is essential in determining how much risk one can assume.
 For business cycles, one can say the same.
 The average business cycle lasts five years, and the cycle we are in today is eight years old.
 The longest cycle on record is 10 years, so history suggests we’re getting late in the game.
 The later we get, the more the risks of the cycle coming to an end rise.
 This is especially important given the aging of the global population.
 Investors, on average, need to take less risk today than they did a decade ago, and should be particularly mindful of the potential for the cycle to end at any time.

 Against a backdrop of aging global demographics, slow economic growth and record-high debt levels, investors would be wise to exercise caution rather than taking risks at this late stage of the business cycle.

 Past performance is no guarantee of future results.

 The views expressed are those of James Swanson and are subject to change at any time.
-These views are for informational purposes only and should not be relied upon as a recommendation or solicitation or as investment advice from the Advisor.
+These views are for informational purposes only and should not be relied upon as a recommendation to purchase any security or as a solicitation or investment advice from the Advisor